Frank Thompson, MPH

 Frank E. Thompson, Jr. has served with the Kansas City Health Department for 22 years.
-He has held many positions, one of which he currently holds as the Interim Director of Health for the Kansas City Health Department.
-Prior to this transition, Frank served as one of two Deputy Directors.
+He has held many positions, one of which he currently holds as the Deputy Director of Health for the Kansas City Health Department.

 Mr. Thompson holds a Bachelor of Arts Degree from Amherst College and a Master of Science in Public Health from the University of Massachusetts - Amherst.

 Early in his career, Frank worked as a community health educator within education reform, that also included developing and operating a charter school, in Springfield, MA.